shreythecray/infiltration/README.md

     - Click on “New Application” within the [Discord Developer Dashboard](https://discord.com/developers/applications).
     - Type the app’s name and click “Create”.
     - In the left menu, open the “Bot” page and click “Add Bot”.
 We can update the icon and username (bot icon file can be found in the GitHub linked above).
-- Once the bot has been created, copy the bot token provide and paste it in Courier (make sure to keep this token private).
+- Once the bot has been created, copy the bot token provided and paste it in Courier (make sure to keep this token private).
 - We will need to give this application permission to post as the bot within our server.
 Check out the [Bot permissions documentation](https://discord.com/developers/docs/getting-started#adding-scopes-and-permissions).
     - Within the application, head over to OAuth2 and click on URL generator
     - Select the `bot` scope
     - Select the following permissions: `View Channels`, `Send Messages`, and `Read Message History`
     - Go to the generated URL below.
 This URL will invite the bot to the server and authorize it with the permissions chosen.
 - On Discord, click on User Settings (next to username on the bottom left).
 Access the Advanced settings page and enable Developer Mode ✅.
-- Back in the Discord server, right click on channel and copy the channel ID (bottom of list).
+- Back in the Discord server, right click on the channel and copy the channel ID (bottom of list).
 Add this as the value of `channel_id` in the .env file within the project.

 Now, Courier has access to sending messages to this server as the bot.